CESARDELATORRE/wildfire-app-solution-accelerator/README.md

-# wildfire-app-solution-accelerator
+# Wildfire MEC/Edge Application Solution Accelerator

-As part of the MSFT Hackathon 2023, we want to make a difference and create value/assets around “wildfire detection” based on AI models detecting fire and smoke and generating alerts.
+As part of the Microsoft Global Hackathon 2023, we want to make a difference and create value/assets around “wildfire detection” based on AI models detecting fire and smoke and generating alerts.

 We will be building based on the ["MEC Application Solution Accelerator”](https://github.com/Azure/mec-app-solution-accelerator) (Open Source code from our MSFT team), which provides the foundation for comparable scenarios for video analytics.